joker-fool/handwritten-digit-recognition-based-on-pytorch/README.md

 5. The file "test set test accuracy rate.py" contains the code to complete the test model accuracy rate using the test set

 6. The file "Use your own numbers to test.py" contains the code to test the effect of the model by using your own handwritten numbers.
 You can also use your own pictures to test, but you must cut the appropriate size in advance

+7. The file "Mathematical Foundation.txt" contains the mathematical foundation of deep learning that needs to be understood